February 2022: First light for ERIS

 ERIS (Enhanced Resolution Imager and Spectrograph) is an instrument for diffraction limited imaging, coronagraphy and spectroscopy on the Cassegrain focus of VLT UT4 in the 1 to 5 µm spectral range to be commissioned in 2022.
-It will combine the existing integral field spectrograph SPIFFI with a new near infrared camera and a wavefront sensor module for the ESO adaptive-optics (AO) facility.
+It will fully refurbish the existing integral field spectrograph SPIFFI and combine it with a new near infrared camera and a wavefront sensor module for the ESO adaptive-optics (AO) facility.

 ESO has upgraded the VLT UT4 by an AO facility, which includes a deformable secondary mirror and four laser guide stars.
 Together with this exciting new facility, the existing instruments SINFONI and NACO are becoming obsolete.
 However, the high-spatial-resolution imaging and spectroscopy modes of NACO and SINFONI are indispensable for the VLT.
 Therefore, ESO decided to build the ERIS instrument, which makes use of the new AO facility and is composed of four main components:

 - An upgraded version of SPIFFI with better throughput and higher spectral resolution

 - A near-infrared camera called NIX to provide imaging in J-, H-, K-, L-, and M-bands, high-contrast imaging in L- and M-bands (K as a goal), and long-slit spectroscopy at a resolution of R ~ 800 in L-band